 Tadpoles & Froglets

 When their front legs develop and little pads are noticeable, fit their enclosure with a screen lid.
 It won’t be long before they can climb the walls of their enclosure.
-Another good idea is to place a piece of cork bark in the water.
-Soon they will be able to walk on land.
+Place a piece of cork bark in the water.
+They will soon be able to walk on land.

 Handling Red-Eyed Tree Frogs